sinlger/easy-tools/src/tools/hmac-generator/language/hmac-generator.en.md

-# IT Tools Online Hmac Generator User Guide
+# A Toolio Online Hmac Generator User Guide

 ## I. Tool Introduction

-IT Tools' online Hmac generator can compute Hash - based Message Authentication Codes (HMAC) using a secret key and selected hashing function.
+A Toolio' online Hmac generator can compute Hash - based Message Authentication Codes (HMAC) using a secret key and selected hashing function.
 It's ideal for developers to swiftly generate HMAC for authentication in various scenarios.

 ## II.
 Feature Description